-Table 15.
+Table 17.
 System setup options-Pre-boot Behavior menu

 Pre-boot Behavior Warning and Errors Enable or disable the action to be done when a warning or error is encountered.
 By default, the Prompt on Warnings and Errors option is enabled.
 Fastboot Enable to set the speed of the boot process.
 By default, the Minimal option is enabled.
-Extend BIOS POST Time Set the BIOS POST time.
-By default, the 0 seconds option is enabled.